Home Cocktails Ordinary Drink Scotch Sour

 Common Mistake

-A common mistake is not shaking the cocktail long enough, which can result in a drink that is not properly chilled or mixed, affecting the overall flavor.
+A common mistake is not shaking the cocktail long enough, which can result in a less frothy texture and uneven mixing of ingredients.

 Frequently Asked Questions